frogIsDeveloping/computercraft_bootloader-autoupdater/README.md

 ## Installation & setup
 ###### To install the bootloader
 `wget https://raw.githubusercontent.com/frogIsDeveloping/computercraft_bootloader-autoupdater/refs/heads/latest/computer-example/startup.lua`

-Latest is just a mirror of main whenever a release is out.
+(latest is just a mirror of main whenever a release is out)
 Other releases are available on the [Releases](https://github.com/frogIsDeveloping/computercraft_bootloader-autoupdater/releases) page.

 ###### To set up auto-update